Skip to main content

 London's favourite

-On his trips abroad, he wrote passionate letters to Fanny's sister confinding in his deepest thoughts.
-Her marragie to the painter Wilhelm Hensel in 1829 did not diminish the intensity of their relationship.
-His marriage to Cecile Charlotte Sophie Jeanrenaud in March 1837 proved to be happy and brought five children.
+Throughout his travels, he wrote passionately to Fanny, confiding his deepest thoughts.
+Her marriage to the painter Wilhelm Hensel in 1829 did nothing to weaken their bond.
+Felix’s own marriage in 1837 to CĂ©cile Charlotte Sophie Jeanrenaud was happy and resulted in five children.

 Comments